DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-04-She_knows_something_we_dont.md

 "Which also means no oversight," Jason added.
 "If something goes wrong—"

-"Then we're on our own," Lina finished.
+"Then we're on our own," Lina continued.

+"Let's hope she's as reasonable as we're betting she is."
+Jason finished.

 Jason nodded, feeling RAE's presence shift in his awareness.